-the crank arm.
+Install the spring washer, concave surface toward the crank arm.
 Install the crank pivot coil spring on the pivot.
 Install the spring release.

-Install the parking cam to index with the spring release and engage the spring ends, between the release and parking cam in the openings at point of index (Fig. 113).
+Install the parking cam to index with the spring release and engage the spring ends, between the release and parking cam in the openings at point of index (Fig. 124).

 If the intermediate crank is held so that the letter "L" is visible, install the cam release so that the letter "L" can be seen from that position.
-The opposite side will show three letters "R."
+The opposite side will show three letters "R".

 Install the spring washer, convex surface toward the cam assembly.
 Install the link arm with the stop projection on the link arm toward the cam assembly.
-Install the retaining bolts and nut (Fig. 114).
+Install the retaining bolts and nut (Fig. 125).
 Assemble the left link and cam assembly in the same manner locking in place with a clip.